hackclub/OnBoard/projects/Armaan's MacroStick and Business Card/README.md

 The boards and assembly will cost $93.55.
 I will purchase the remaining parts on my own.
 ## Design
 There were a lot of challenges with wiring up the rp2040 for the macro stick, but eventually I figured everything out.
+## Aditional Notes
+The two jsons are directly from easyeda
+The the .pcb file is a kicad export.
+The BOM and CPL files are for the totem board in case you cannot deal with the .pcb file